DringendUrgentUrgente

 The plight of the Gaza Strip

 There is a severe food shortage in the Gaza Strip and the civilian population suffers from limited access to clean water and sanitation as well as a lack of healthcare.
-For example, only 12 out of 36 hospitals in the Gaza Strip are still functional and on a small scale.
+For example, only few hospitals in the Gaza Strip are still functional and on a small scale.

 The suffering and hardship of the people continues to grow.
-According to the UN, around 25% of people are now at risk of starvation.
+According to the UN, the only way to avert an acute famine in the Gaza Strip is to act quickly.
 The immense need for drinking water, food, medicines and hygiene products has so far been insufficiently covered by the approved aid deliveries.

 The humanitarian situation in the West Bank